MicrosoftDocs/fabric-docs/docs/data-factory/connector-azure-data-lake-storage-gen2.md

 ---
 title: How to create an Azure Data Lake Storage Gen2 connection
-description: This article provides information about how to do create an Azure Data Lake Storage Gen2 connection in [!INCLUDE [product-name](../includes/product-name.md)].
+description: This article provides information about how to do create an Azure Data Lake Storage Gen2 connection
 author: pennyzhou-msft
 ms.author: xupzhou
 ms.topic: how-to